esclapez/PeleLMeX_Testing/Docs/source/manual/Model.rst

 PeleLMeX Algorithm
 ------------------

-An overview of `PeleLMeX` time-advance function is provided in Fig. and details are provided in the following subsections.
+An overview of `PeleLMeX` time-advance function is provided in the figure below and details are provided in the following subsections.

 .. figure:: images/model/PeleLMeX_Algorithm.png
    :align: center
-   :figwidth: 50%
+   :figwidth: 70%

+The three steps of the low Mach number projection scheme are highlighted to better emphasize how the thermodynamic solve is closely weaved into the fractional step appraoch.

 Low Mach number projection scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^